The mirror conjecture for minuscule flag varieties: Introduction

 Quantum multiplication by divisor classes in the equivariant quantum cohomology ring $QH^*_{T^\vee\times \C^\times}(T^*G^\vee/P^\vee)$ of the cotangent bundle has been recently computed for any partial flag variety by Su~\cite{Su:equivariant-QH}, extending work of Braverman--Maulik--Okounkov~\cite{BMO} for the cotangent bundle $T^*G^\vee/B^\vee$ of the full flag variety.
-Specializing the $\C^\times$-equivariant parameter to zero, it recovers the $T$-equivariant quantum Chevalley formula for $\cQ^{G^\vee/P^\vee}$ considered in this paper.
+Specializing the $\C^\times$-equivariant parameter to zero, it recovers the $T^\vee$-equivariant quantum Chevalley formula of Mihalcea~\cite{Mihalcea:EQ-Chevalley}.
 It would be interesting to investigate generalizations of Rietsch's mirror conjecture to this setting.
 See~\cite{Tarasov-Varchenko:hypergeometric} for work in this direction.

 A different approach to mirror phenomena for partial flag varieties is the study of period integrals of hypersurfaces in $G/P$ by Lian--Song--Yau \cite{Lian-Song-Yau}.
 Their ``tautological system" is further studied in \cite{Huang-Lian-Zhu}, where geometry such as the open projected Richardson $\oGP$ also makes an appearance.